 Lum, C. M. K. (2018).
 Developing intercultural competence in the language classroom.
 In J. Liontas (Ed.)
 (Volume Editor: S. Nero), The TESOL Encyclopedia of English Language Teaching, Vol. VI (pp. 3545-3550).
 Oxford, UK: John Wiley and Sons.

 Lundgren, U., Castro, P., & Woodin, J. (Eds.).
 (2019).
 Educational approaches to internationalisation through intercultural dialogue: Reflections on theory and practice.
-London: Routledge.
+London, UK: Routledge.

 Măda, S., & Săftoiu, R. (Eds.).
 (2012).
 Professional communication across languages and cultures.
 Amsterdam, The Netherlands: John Benjamins.